![]() |

 to his extradition had they known some affidavits and evidence presented by

 the U.S. were false.
 While John Graham was not present at the actual Pine Ridge shootout, he was in the area at the time working with AIM as a junior security guard and assisting with routine activities.
 In the months following, AIM activists and other aboriginal people were regularly rounded up and interrogated, causing many to fear for their safety.
 Anna Mae Pictou-Aquash was a friend and fellow activist from Canada.
 A Mi’qmak aboriginal woman from Nova Scotia, Anna Mae was also experiencing continued harassment by the FBI who believed she knew the identity of the shooter responsible for the FBI deaths.
 Several months after the shootout, after having expressed concern for her own safety to friends and family, Anna Mae was found dead on the Pine Ridge reservation, having suffered a fatal bullet wound to the head.
 There are many questions that surround the death of Anna Mae, including the failure of the FBI agents to identify her while examining her body — even though they had interrogated her just weeks before.
 She was buried in an anonymous grave, and her hands were ordered cut off and sent to FBI Headquarters for identification.
-The FBI-led autopsy also failed to detect a bullet wound and bullet lodged in her cheek, blood-matted hair and blood stained clothing — prominent features which were immediately detected in a second independent autopsy — stating only that she had died of exposure.
+The FBI-led autopsy also failed to detect a bullet wound and bullet lodged in her cheek, blood-matted hair and blood stained clothing — prominent features which were immediately detected in a second independent autopsy.
+The concluded only that she had died of exposure.

 An FBI-sanctioned pathologist missed the